ianozsvald/featherweight_web_api/README.md

     """Example function"""
     return = x*x + c

-featherweight_api.register(myfn)  # register our function
+featherweight_api.register(myfn)
 featherweight_api.run()  # run the server on localhost:5000
 ```

-If you put the following into your browser to make a GET request you'll get a successful result:
+If you put the following into the URL bar in your browser it'll make a GET request and you'll get a successful result:

 ```
 http://localhost:5000/myfn?x=2&c=10